 What precautions is Chester County Hospital and its Ambulatory facilities taking to make sure the environment is safe for me?

 Even before the COVID-19 pandemic came to our region, Chester County Hospital had been working and planning to ensure the safety of our patients, their families, and our staff.
 Now, as we work to implement plans to resume some procedures and surgeries which were deferred in March and April to protect patients, and shift appointments back to our facilities that had been conducted virtually, we are focused on continuing our rigorous safety procedures, which have included:

-- Screening, including thermal scanning, of all patients, visitors (healthy support person/s) and staff for symptoms every day.
+- Verbal attestation screening of all patients, visitors (healthy support person/s) and staff for symptoms every day.
 Those with symptoms are referred for testing.
 Patients with symptoms who are coming for an appointment will have their appointments rescheduled.

 - Convening a committee purely focused on social distancing to ensure we consider multiple ways to keep patients, visitors, and staff safe.